KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 ## 11 · The Grand Spiral Law

-All procession follows dual spirals meeting at embodiment:
+All procession follows twin spirals meeting at embodiment:

 **Centropic Arc:**
 ⚫ ⇄ 🛤️ → L₁ ↺ → 🛤️ ⇄ ⚫ → 🕳️